zhadavla/ft_minishell/README.md

 	 - [x] \> output
 	 - [x] \>> append to output
 - [ ] 7.
 Handle **heredoc**.
+      	- [ ] the position of heredoc sign in the string (before, in the middle of the pipes, or in the end).
 - [x] 8.
 Tokenize commands (change WORD token type to COMMAND token type)
 	- [x] command in QUOTES will be executed as a command only if there is nothing else in the quotes; if there is something else, it will be treated as a string;
 - [x] 9.
 Fill in each node in ```C struct s_cmd_node ``` in the linked list.